Efficient computation of higher order cumulant tensors: Performance analysis

 It is now possible to compare the complexity of our algorithm with that of the na\"ive algorithm for chosen cumulants.
 For the $4$\textsuperscript{th} cumulant, the na\"ive algorithm would use Eq.~(\ref{eq::c4}) directly and would not take advantage of the super-symmetry of tensors.
 Therefore, it requires $9 t$ multiplications to compute a single cumulant tensor element and $9 t n^4$ multiplications to compute the whole cumulant tensor.
 Our algorithm, in this case, decreases the computational complexity by the factor of $3 \cdot 4! = 72$.

 Analogically, the na\"ive formula for the $5$\textsuperscript{th} cumulant

 requires approximately $34 t n^5$ multiplications to compute the whole cumulant tensor.
 Our algorithm, in this case, decreases the computational complexity by the factor of $\frac{34}{4} 5! = 900$.
-For higher $m$, the difference is even grater due to the $m!$ factor caused by the application of the block structure and the fact that the number of combinatorial terms in na\"ive formulas rises along with $m$ much faster than $F(m)$ from Eq.~\eqref{eq::req}.
+For higher $d$, the difference is even greater due to the $d!$ factor caused by the application of the block structure and the fact that the number of terms in na\"ive formulas grows with $d$ much faster than $F(d)$ from Eq.~\eqref{eq::req}.